jacksonisidor/March-Madness-Predictor/README.md

 # March Madness Predictor

-This repository contains a comprehensive data science project that utilizes historical college basketball data to simulate March Madness brackets.
+This repository utilizes historical college basketball data to simulate March Madness brackets.

 ## Goal
 The primary objectives of this data science project are: